go-task/task/docs/docs/usage.md

   # ...
 ```

-The `group` output will print the entire output of a command once, after it
+The `group` output will print the entire output of a command once after it
-finishes, so you won't have live feedback for commands that take a long time
+finishes, so you will not have live feedback for commands that take a long time
 to run.

 When using the `group` output, you can optionally provide a templated message